andreaskundig/ncms-hestia/src/site/_project/en/mobility.md

 id: mobility
 name: Mobility
 description: >-
-  Data is key to optimizing mobility solutions.
-When passengers use multiple services in a single journey, it makes sense to start looking at the data ecosystem from that individual’s perspective instead.
+  Data is key for optimising mobility solutions.
+When passengers use multiple services in a single journey, it makes sense to start looking at the data ecosystem from that individual’s perspective.

   What happens when we combine forces?
 Let’s find out!